simrenbasra/simys-blog/_posts/2026-06-21-simbot_has_skills_part_3.md

   <img src="{{ site.baseurl }}/assets/simbot_has_skills/orchestrator.png" alt="Orchestrator" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 The basic idea is to first identify the intent behind the user’s message, for example, whether they are asking a question or wanting to learn about a topic.
-Based on the intent, the orchestrator chooses the appropriate skill/s to call.
+Based on the intent, the orchestrator chooses the appropriate skill to call.

-As I continue building more skills, I’ll keep the orchestrator simple and will refactor it once all skills are ready.
+As I continue building more skills, I’ll keep the orchestrator simple.
 In the future, the orchestrator should be able to call a chain of skills for a single query when needed.

 <br>